simurgh9/simurgh9.github.io/content/posts/_index.md

-The blockquote bellow is from: Twain, Mark. _Adventures of Huckleberry Finn_.
+The blockquote below is from: Twain, Mark. _Adventures of Huckleberry Finn_.
 Vol. 20.
 Univ of California Press, 2003.
 Also see the [content policy](/posts/ab-initio/).